Creatiwity/witycms-doc/settings.md

 * **Use as default**: Yes / No

 To confirm you new language click on the button "**submit**".
-Now, you can translate all you content.
+Now, you can translate all your content in the language you just add.